 For more rules, please check your Blackhall Manual which will be given to you on arrival.
-Blackhall also has wifi, laundry facilities, and nightly security patrols.
+This location includes wifi, laundry self-services at cost, and nightly rounds for security (2-4 times a night).
 For more info about the amenities in the apartment, please visit their website.